Reba McEntire: Relationships and family

-In 1976, McEntire married steer wrestling champion and rancher Charlie Battles who was 10 years her senior and had two sons from his previous marriage.
+In 1976, McEntire married steer wrestling champion and rancher Charlie Battles, who was 10 years her senior and had two sons from his previous marriage.
 The couple shared a ranch in Oklahoma.
 In 1987, McEntire divorced Battles and moved to Nashville, Tennessee, to further pursue her career.

 In 1989, McEntire married her manager and former steel guitar player Narvel Blackstock.
 The couple wed at Lake Tahoe on a boat in a private ceremony.
 Together, the pair took over all aspects of McEntire's career, forming Starstruck Entertainment, which was originally designed to help manage her career.
 From her marriage to Blackstock, McEntire gained three stepchildren, Chassidy, Shawna, and Brandon.
 She gave birth to a son, Shelby Steven McEntire Blackstock, in February 1990.
-On August 3, 2015, it was announced in a joint statement on McEntire's website that she and Blackstock had been separated for a few months after twenty-six years of marriage.
+On August 3, 2015, a joint statement on McEntire's website announced that Blackstock and she had been separated for a few months after 26 years of marriage.
 McEntire announced in December 2015 that their divorce had been finalized on October 28, 2015.
 Despite the divorce, McEntire remains very close to her three stepchildren and the Blackstock family; she considers her stepchildren's children to be her grandchildren.

 McEntire's stepson Brandon Blackstock married singer Kelly Clarkson, with whom he has a daughter and a son.
 Speaking about their impending marriage in 2013, McEntire stated she was "Thrilled to death, to have my buddy as my daughter-in-law.
 I mean, who could ask for more?"
+Blackstock and Clarkson's divorce was finalized in March 2022.
+He died of melanoma on August 7, 2025, at the age of 48.

 In 2017, McEntire began a relationship with photographer Anthony "Skeeter" Lasuzzo.
 The couple met through McEntire's association with Kix Brooks.
-In describing her feelings about Lasuzzo, she stated, "We're totally in love — absolutely," she says.
+In describing her feelings about Lasuzzo, she stated in April 2019, "We're totally in love — absolutely," she says.
 "I wouldn't put up with somebody for two years if I wasn't in love with 'em!"
-McEntire and Lasuzzo separated in the fall of 2019.
+McEntire and Lasuzzo separated six months later.

 In 2020, McEntire began dating film and TV actor Rex Linn.
+They first met on the set of The Gambler Returns: The Luck of the Draw (1991) and reconnected almost 30 years later when McEntire guest-starred as June on Young Sheldon, where Linn has a recurring role as principal of Sheldon's high school.
+In an interview prior to the 2025 Emmy Awards ceremony, McEntire and Linn announced their engagement.
+However, the engagement took place months prior in December 2024.